JDN89/h2m/README.md

 - define html tags to scan (tokens)

 ## LOG -- quick notes, full of spelling mistakes and chaotic ramblings

+### 04/10/2025

+For my converter test I was comparing the converted byte stream to the expected byte stream.
+Which was very error prone.
+As soon as there was a space, newline,... to many the bytes didn't match.
+My test was to strict.
+I found a way to normalize the output and compare it with a normalized expected output.
+[How to remove redundant spaces/whitespace from a string in Golang?](https://stackoverflow.com/questions/37290693/how-to-remove-redundant-spaces-whitespace-from-a-string-in-golang?utm_source=chatgpt.com)

 ### 03/10/2025